aa29zzjj/Project3/README.md

 Be sure to include comments within your methods.

-Any code from external sources, e.g., stack overflow, must be clearly cited with a URL.
+Any code from external sources, e.g., stack overflow, **must be clearly cited with a URL**.

 ### Task 0

-Write a solution to Task 0 by studying the Javadoc provided on the course schedule (Block.java and BlockChain.java).
+Write a solution to Task 0 by studying the Javadoc provided (Block.java and BlockChain.java).
 The logic found in Task 0 will be reused in Task 1.

 The execution of Task 0, a non-distributed stand-alone program, will look like the following interaction.
 As part of the submission of Task 0, you must turn in a screenshot similar to the one below.

 Label this screenshot "Task 0 Execution" on your PDF.
 Of course, your code - not mine - will generate the screen shot.